Nonplanar n-ary rooted trees as a quotient of RoseTree α #

 Instances For

-The weight (vertex count) of a nonplanar tree, lifted from
+The node count (number of vertices) of a nonplanar tree, lifted

 Instances For